 That all too familiar bump and hissing associated with a flat tire is a dreaded sound for just about any driver.
 On top of that, flat tires never seem to come at the right time and can ruin your day in minutes.
-What’s worse, though, is realizing that your spare tire is poor condition, rendering it useless in getting you to the tire repair shop.
+What’s worse, though, is realizing that your spare tire is in poor condition, rendering it useless in getting you to the tire repair shop.
 Though spare tires require slightly less maintenance than your everyday road tires, they do require occasional care.
 Learn about the different kinds of spares and how you can take care of yours.

 Spare tires come in three different varieties.
 Most cars are equipped with either of these varieties including Full-Size Matching, Full-Size Non-matching, or temporary.

-- Full size – Matching is essentially a fifth tire for your car.
+- Full size – Matching is essentially the fifth tire for your car.
 It is usually the exact same size and style as the other four tires on your vehicle and is rotated along with the others.
 The only drawback to this kind of spare is finding the space to store this full-size tire.
 Pro Tip: If your vehicle has a Full size – matching spare, be sure to buy five when purchasing new tires.
 Why?
 If you purchase only four and keep the old spare, when it’s time to rotate the tires, they won’t be the same size or condition as the others, which may put undue stress on the suspension system or cause other troubles.

 - Full size – Non-matching tires may be full size, but they are not exactly the same as the other four tires that reside on the vehicle.
 This tire should only be used in the event that a spare is needed and should not be rotated in with the others.